textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 ## Articles and sections

-`Page 2` is empty but for the section links, so let's add an article to it.
+'Page 2' is empty but for the section links, so let's add an article to it.
 Go to the [Write panel](https://docs.textpattern.io/administration/write-panel).
 Enter 'My second article' in the 'Title' field at top.
 Look for the 'Section' in the side panel and select `page2`.
 Press 'Publish' and return to the live site.
 Look at each page again: 'Page 2' shows the article title we just added in the Write panel, 'Articles' is unchanged, and the home page shows both articles.

 The new article appears on 'Page 2' because we assigned it to that section (in Textpattern an article must belong to a section).
-The `Default` section is a special case: no articles are directly assigned to it, but it displays articles from all sections.
+The 'Default' section is a special case: no articles are directly assigned to it, but it displays articles from all sections.
 That's why 'Page 2' and 'Articles' only show what's in their associated sections, while the home page shows both: the home page represents the 'Default' section.

 Add another article: go to the [Write panel](https://docs.textpattern.io/administration/write-panel), enter 'My third article' as the title, and press 'Publish'.
 What happens on the live site?
 The new article appears on the 'Articles' page, because that is the section it was assigned to by default, and also appears on the home page; 'Page 2' remains unchanged.